Marketing Officer Guide + Tips + Example

-- Consulted with appropriate personnel regarding areas of the business that could go green, and ended up saving the organization $750 annually in reduced power costs.
+- Consulted with appropriate personnel regarding areas of the business that could go green and saved the organization $750 annually in reduced power costs.

-- Collaborated with legal department to get the proper patents on all unique items.
+- Collaborated with the legal department to get the proper patents on all unique items.

 - Recommended modifications to products to make them more commercially viable.